segmentio/golines/README.md

 #### Generated files

 By default, the tool will not format any files that look like they're generated.
-If you want to reformat these too, run with the `--no-ignore-generated` flag.
+If you want to reformat these too, run with the flag `--ignore-generated=false`.

 #### Chained method splitting